edgewood1/blog/JS-ecology/0-ecology.md

 These convert your source code into a different form — for example, converting modern JavaScript or TypeScript into browser-compatible code.

-File	Tool	Purpose
+- Babel: 	Transpiles modern JS (ES6+) to ES5 (.babelrc)
-.babelrc	Babel	Transpiles modern JS (ES6+) to ES5 tsconfig.json	TypeScript	Compiles TypeScript into JavaScript
+- TypeScript: 	Compiles TypeScript into JavaScript	(tsconfig.json	)

 	•	Transpilers: Convert between versions of the same language (e.g. ES6 → ES5).
 	•	Compilers: Convert from one language to another (e.g. TypeScript → JavaScript).